morganstanley/ComposeUI/architecture/adr-001-use-adrs.md

 2. We will have a concrete artifact around which to focus discussion, before finalizing decisions.
 3. If we follow the process, decisions will be made deliberately, as a group.
-4. The master branch of our repositories will reflect the high-level consensus of the steering group.
+4. The main branch of our repositories will reflect the high-level consensus of the steering group.
 5. We will have a useful persistent record of why the system is the way it is.